kubilaydev/flutter_starter_kit/README.md

 For remove this helps:
 delete 'effective_dart: any' line in pubspec.yaml and whole analysis_options.yaml file

-CLEAN START : Your first impotarnt start pages in these folders:
+CLEAN START : Your first impotant start pages in these folders:
 /core/init/app_name_here.dart
 and
 your main page is in: